Position your company to survive and thrive, no matter what comes your way, with the five-step risk management lifecycle.

 From extreme weather to political unrest to near-constant cyberattacks, your company may face a diverse range of threats on a given day.
 On top of that, the threat landscape is constantly shifting.

-For example, you might think the rise of remote work has reduced risks for companies.
+For example, you might think the rise of remote work has reduced companies’ risks.
 But as Ontic CEO Lukas Quanstrom notes, that’s not the case.
 “We get that a lot, that it must be a lot safer because no one’s really going into work anymore,” Quanstrom commented.
-“But really what’s happened is the threats have been pushed away from the office, which is actually a more secure location typically, and dispersed geographically due to COVID.
+“But really what’s happened is the threats have been pushed away from the office, which is typically a more secure location, and dispersed geographically.
 So security teams are stretched to monitor hundreds of staff, maybe thousands, now spread across a wide patch of less-secure turf.”

 So, how can you hope to tackle multiple threats, many of which are unseen and far-flung across various locations?
 Ad-hoc solutions might work in the short term.
-But to be effective and handle risks at scale, you need a structured and repeatable approach.
+But to be effective and manage risks at scale, you need a structured, repeatable approach.
 That’s where the risk management lifecycle comes in.

 Risk Management Fundamentals